moitrayee3009/react-portfolio/README.md

-# react-portfolio-starter
+# react-portfolio
-A React based personal portfolio app using create-react-app and React Router v4.
+This is the react version of my portfolio.

 # Tools
-* create-react-app cli
+* create-react-app
 * React MDL material design
 * React Router v4